Texas Litigation Firm Representing Clients Across the U.S.

 Storms cause billions of dollars of damage every year, and you need to fight for the financial compensation you need on your storm damage claim.
 To speak with a knowledgeable attorney about your legal options, contact the Dallas commercial storm claims lawyers of Grisham & Kendall, PLLC, today at (713) 999-5085 to schedule your consultation.

 The attorneys at Grisham & Kendall, PLLC have represented homeowners and commercial property owners for more than 20 years.
-We offer a free review of your policy and claim and are happy to discuss the issues that may apply to your individual claim relating to damages from frozen/burst pipes and sprinkler systems from this year’s Winter Storm.
+We offer a free review of your policy and claim and are happy to discuss the issues related to any storm damage your property has suffered.
 If you would like our attorneys to review your insurance policy at no cost and with no obligation, please call Grisham & Kendall, PLLC at (214) 308-2027 to schedule a call or contact us using the form.

 Parts of Texas are battered annually by severe storms, especially between the months of April and July.
 Thunderstorms and other severe weather events such as tornadoes can be extremely devastating to homes and businesses, causing billions of dollars in damage every year.
 If you have insurance to cover storm damage and your insurance company is acting in bad faith, you may be without the financial compensation you need to get back to normal when your home or business has been damaged by storms.